bparanj/crystal/programming/iac/docs/experiments/basic-caddy-setup.md

 Verify Caddy installation

-If you can see the "Caddy is running but not yet configured." message when accessing your server locally via `curl http://localhost:80` but not when using the public IP address (e.g., `curl http://52.13.222.170:80`), it typically points to a network or firewall configuration issue.
+If you can see the "Caddy is running but not yet configured." message when accessing your server locally via `curl http://localhost:80` but not when using the public IP address (e.g., `curl http://52.13.222.170:80`), it  points to a network or firewall configuration issue.
 Here are steps to troubleshoot and resolve this problem:

 ### 1. Check Security Group Settings